Essenceia/Zeldy_MCU/README.md

 # Zeldy_MCU

-Group project SERI Supelec 2018 : Tangy Renaud, Simon Brelivet, Julia Desmazes
+Group project SERI Supelec 2018 : Tangy Renan, Simon Brelivet, Julia Desmazes

 This is the main repository from the MCU's code.
 This code handles the aquisition/handeling of the data from the circuit ( see Zeldy_HW ) and